 - meet the limitations imposed by space and budget.

-They base their designs on their interpretation of the client's ideas and requirements and also provide their own ideas in relation to product concept and customer appeal.
+You'll base your designs on your interpretation of the client's ideas and requirements and will also provide your own ideas in relation to product concept and customer appeal.

-Some designers may also have responsibility for overseeing the implementation and building of the exhibition or display stand, while others may specialise in just one specific area.
+Some designers also have responsibility for overseeing the implementation and building of the exhibition or display stand, while others will specialise in just one specific area.

 The work varies between roles and employers.
 Larger firms may specialise and have account managers handling initial negotiations with the client.